Home / Travel Europe / Travel Spain / 25 Best Things to do in Seville Spain + Free Sightseeing Map

 Outside Santa Cruz

 The Plaza de la Encarnación is a square located in the old center of Seville.
-The unique thing about the plaza is the wooden structure that engulfs it.
-Lovingly called as the mushroom –Las Setas de la Encarnación (I say waffle and mushroom), this is the largest wooden structure in the world.
-The wooden structure is called the Metropol Parasol and was designed by a German architect.
+The unique thing about the plaza is the wooden structure that surrounds it.

 Get the best 2 days in Seville Itinerary for your trip.
 Explore the UNESCO Heritage Sites, hidden gems, bohemian areas, tapas bar hopping, flamenco and more

-Today Maria Luisa park beams with lovely walking path, sprinkled with ornamental creations like a pond, fountains and beautiful sculptures.
+Today, Maria Luisa Park beams with a lovely walking path, sprinkled with ornamental creations like a pond, fountains, and beautiful sculptures.

-Get wowed at the Plaza de Espana in Seville
+7. Get wowed at the Plaza de España in Seville

 Plaza de Espanya Seville